datamade/data-making-guidelines/README.md

 target: dependencies
 [tab] recipe
 ```
-**Targets** - the target is what you want to generate. make expects all targets to be files, with the exception of [phony target](https://github.com/datamade/data-making-guidelines#phony-targets). a file target can be an output filename, an output file pattern, a [variable](https://github.com/datamade/data-making-guidelines#variables)
+**Targets** - the target is what you want to generate. make expects all targets to be files, with the exception of [phony target](https://github.com/datamade/data-making-guidelines#phony-targets). a file target can be an output filename, an output file pattern, or a [variable](https://github.com/datamade/data-making-guidelines#variables).
 **Dependencies** - dependencies are everything that needs to exist in order to make the target. make expects all dependencies to be files. dependencies can be filenames, filename patterns, or [variables](https://github.com/datamade/data-making-guidelines#variables). dependencies are optional.
 **Recipes** - recipes are commands for generating the target file. any command you can run on the terminal is fair game  for recipes - bash commands, invoking a script, etc.